 In 2020, the Kinsale Head gas fields came to the end of their productive life.

-Over the last five years, our focus has shifted to preparing the required planning and regulatory consent submissions, providing various engineering support to the project and health and safety advisory services to Kinsale Energy and contractors.
+From 2017 to 2022, our focus shifted to preparing the required planning and regulatory consent submissions, providing various engineering support to the project and health and safety advisory services to Kinsale Energy and contractors.

 Decommissioning gas infrastructure is a delicate task requiring detailed studies such as structural assessments, rigorous environmental impact assessments to obtain the necessary consents, in addition to various other engineering consulting services.